The Belgian Sheepdog is not only graceful but also versatile.

 The Belgian Sheepdog is not for the first-time dog owner.
 He is very smart and manipulative, and he can easily walk all over you if you don’t show him who’s the pack leader.

-Positive reinforcement works best when it comes to training a Belgian Sheepdog because discipline can result to stubbornness or avoidance behavior.
+Positive reinforcement works best when it comes to training a Belgian Sheepdog because discipline can result in stubbornness or avoidance behavior.

 The Belgian Sheepdog’s herding nature makes him prone to chasing.
 Kids, cars, bikes, or other animals can cause him to just take off.